Christine Quinn Spills Why Some Of The ‘Selling Sunset’ Girls May Leave To Join Brett Oppenheim’s New Firm

 She and Chrishell Stause, whose divorce from Justin Hartley was a centerpiece of the third installment of the show, are still not on good terms, but she’s hoping to make things better with her co-star in the future.

-No word on whether or not Brett’s new brokerage, called the Oppenheim Real Estate, as opposed to the original Oppenheim Group, will be competing with each other or if they are somehow intertwined.
+No word on whether or not Brett’s new firm, called the Oppenheim Real Estate, as opposed to the original Oppenheim Group, will be competing with each other or if they are somehow intertwined.
 The two brothers are reportedly still on good terms.